Riley-D-1/Software-Assement-Task-2/readme.md

 3. You likely will have to say yes, I trust the exe from an unknown publisher.
 The exe will then run the GUI which you can navigate around in and use.

 ## Common Errors and Solutions
-Lots of bugs as this is simply a UI you can navigate through.
+- Only a UI you can navigate through.
 All of the game logic is not functional.
+- DOES NOT WORK IN OTHER RESOLUTIONS THAT ARE NOT 1080p